wrender/image-builders/AlmaLinux-8/README.md

 boot
 ```
 # Create a AlmaLinux 8 LiveCD
-- Install a AlmaLinux 8 Minimal on a server or in a VM to build the images on
+- Install a AlmaLinux 8 Minimal on a server or in a VM to build the images on.
+(I tested this using VirtualBox, but had issues.
+I ended up building the images on baremetal with VT-x enabled in the bios).
 - If using a VM, ensure Nested VT-x is enabled
 - Disable SELINUX
 - Install packages needed: